DIY Doghouse: How to Build a Simple A-Frame

 • four roof framing 13” long

-First, you’ll want to transfer the dimensions from the PLAN DIAGRAM to the plywood.
-Use a straightedge and framing square to reproduce the diagram on the sheet of plywood.
+First, you’ll want to transfer the dimensions from the PLAN DIAGRAM to the plywood (Image 1).
+Use a straightedge and framing square to reproduce the diagram on the sheet of plywood (Image 2).
 Note that on the layout, no pieces are touching each other so that the width of the saw blade cut — the kerf — will not alter any dimensions.

-Use a jig saw with a plywood-cutting blade to cut out the doorway.
-First, drill a 3/8-inch diameter starter hole for the jig saw blade at each bottom corner of the entry hole.
+Use a jigsaw with a plywood-cutting blade to cut out the doorway (Image 2).
+First, drill a 3/8-inch diameter starter hole for the jigsaw blade at each bottom corner of the entry hole.
 Follow the lines carefully, and support the cutout piece as you finish the cut to prevent tear-out.

 If your doghouse lacks adequate ventilation, the air may become hot and stifling during the summer, creating an uncomfortable environment for your pet.
-A few holes in the back panel near the peak will provide good cross ventilation.
-Drill three evenly-spaced holes with a 1 3/8-inch spade bit with spur cutters.
+Holes in the back panel near the peak will provide good cross ventilation.
+Drill three evenly-spaced holes with a 1-3/8-inch spade bit with spur cutters (Image 3).
 Place a piece of scrap lumber directly under the hole locations to help reduce tear-out when you’re drilling through the plywood.

-When you’re finished cutting out the pieces, sand all the edges with an orbital sander or sanding block and medium-grit sandpaper to remove any rough spots and splinters.
+When you’re finished cutting out the pieces, sand all the edges with an orbital sander or sanding block with medium-grit sandpaper to remove any rough spots and splinters.

 Assemble the base frame from the pressure-treated 2x4 parts.
 The base elevates the floor of the doghouse a few inches above the ground.
 This creates a dead-air space underneath the floor of the house that helps insulate the floor, and also helps keeps the floor dry.
 Cut the pieces for the base according to the cut list, using a power miter saw or circular saw.
 Always wear a dust mask when cutting pressure-treated lumber.

-The 23” side pieces of the base run inside the 22-1/2” front and back pieces in order to hide the end grain from the front of the doghouse.
+The 23-inch side pieces of the base run inside the 22-1/2 inches front and back pieces in order to hide the end grain from the front of the doghouse.
 The base is assembled with the pieces on-edge.
 Use a countersink bit to pre-drill pilot holes, and fasten the base pieces together using 3” galvanized wood screws — two screws in each end.

 Cut the framing members from the 2x2s.
-Assemble the sides by fastening one 15” vertical corner framing member to each edge of the side panels, making sure the framing pieces are flush to the edge of the plywood and even with the top of the panel.
-This leaves a 1” gap between the bottom of the corner framing and the bottom edge of the side.
-Secure each piece of framing with three 1-1/4” galvanized wood screws driven through the plywood into the framing.
+Assemble the sides by fastening one 15-inch vertical corner framing member to each edge of the side panels (Image 1), making sure the framing pieces are flush to the edge of the plywood and even with the top of the panel.
+This leaves a 1-inch gap between the bottom of the corner framing and the bottom edge of the side.
+Secure each piece of framing with three 1-1/4-inch galvanized wood screws driven through the plywood into the framing.
 Set the side panels on the base, making sure the front and back edges of the side panels are flush with the front and back of the base.
-Secure the sides to the base with galvanized wood screws driven every 4-5 inches around the perimeter.
+Secure the sides to the base with galvanized wood screws driven every 4-5 inches around the perimeter (Image 2).

 With the side panels attached to the base, place the assembly on one end.
-Put the back panel onto the assembly, making sure the bottom edges of the panels are flush.
-Secure the back panel to the vertical frame supports using 1-1/4” galvanized wood screws driven every four inches.
+Put the back panel onto the assembly, making sure the bottom edges of the panels are flush (Image 3).
+Secure the back panel to the vertical frame supports using 1-1/4-inch galvanized wood screws driven every four inches.
 Along the bottom edge, drive screws through the panel into the floor, making sure that the screw tips do not poke through the floor.
 Flip the doghouse over and repeat the procedure for the front panel.

-Fasten the 13” roof framing members to the inside edges of the rooflines of the front and back panels, flush with the edges.
+Fasten the 13-inch roof framing members to the inside edges of the rooflines of the front and back panels, flush with the edges (Image 1).
 Position each framing piece halfway between the top (peak) and bottom of the angled roofline cut.
-Secure the framing with three 1-1/4” galvanized wood screws driven through the plywood and into the framing.
+Secure the framing with three 1-1/4-inch galvanized wood screws driven through the plywood and into the framing (Image 2).

 Install a first row of shingles directly over the starter course, but this time with the shingle tabs facing down.
 Nail the first course in place.
 Continue to add rows of shingles, offsetting the notches between the tabs.
 Three rows of shingles per side will cover the entire roof.